MHCommunity/mousehunt-improved/README.md

 - Better Travel
   - Automatically zooms the map out slightly to show more of the map.
   - Adds a 'Simple Travel' tab that shows a listing of all locations without the map to make it easier to travel and can be set as the default tab.
-  - Adds an optional alpabetical list of locations to the 'Simple Travel' tab.
+  - Adds an optional alphabetical list of locations to the 'Simple Travel' tab.
   - Adds a list of other locations in the same region to the Travel dropdown menu to quickly travel to them.
-  - When traveling to Valour Rift, Floating Islands, Queso Canyon, or Folklore Forest, shows a small reminder message to warn or remind about active Champion's Fire, Wild Tonic, Bottled Wind, and Condensed Creatity.
+  - When traveling to Valour Rift, Floating Islands, Queso Canyon, or Folklore Forest, show a small reminder message to warn or remind about active Champion's Fire, Wild Tonic, Bottled Wind, and Condensed Creativity.

 ### Feature Modules